MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

         configMapArguments: --from-literal=myname=contoso
 ```

-You can use pipeline variables to pass literal values when creating ConfigMap, as shown here:
+You can use pipeline variables to pass literal values when creating `ConfigMap`, as shown here:

 ```YAML
     - task: Kubernetes@1